Sunday Morning with Charley Pride

 Sunday Morning with Charley Pride is a studio album by American country music artist Charley Pride.
 It was released in April 1976 via RCA Victor Records and was produced by Jerry Bradley.
 It was Pride's twenty second studio record released in his music career and contained ten tracks.
 The album was also Pride's second collection of gospel recordings.

 Background and content

 In 1971, Charley Pride released his first gospel collection titled, Did You Think to Pray.
-Spawning the minor hit, "Let Me Live," the album itself would win a Grammy award and Pride would continue having a successful country music career in the 1970s.
+Spawning the minor hit, "Let Me Live," the album would win a Grammy Award and Pride would continue having a successful country music career in the 1970s.
 The success of his first gospel album inspired the release of Sunday Morning with Charley Pride.
 The project had actually been recorded two years prior, in January 1974.
 Sessions were held at the RCA Victor Studio, located in Nashville, Tennessee.
 The sessions were produced by Jerry Bradley.
 The album consisted of ten tracks.
 All of the album's tracks were new recordings of gospel recordings.
 They featured vocal accompaniment by The Nashville Edition and The Jordanaires.